Beautiful Baths | Three Unique Renovations Showcase What’s Trending in Bathrooms

 The previous shower was enclosed and cavelike, and the new shower has an open design with a niche that expands the entire back wall, providing ample storage for toiletries, and is highlighted with LED lighting, lending brightness to the room.

 As for the style inspiration, Janelle says Paddy and Jessica like a midcentury look but were also mindful of retaining a traditional flavor in keeping with the neighborhood.
 “We included both midcentury and traditional moments in this bath,” says Janelle.
 “The plumbing fixtures, as well as the wood tone and design of the vanity and mirrored medicine cabinets, feel decidedly midcentury, while the traditional tile selections keep things from leaning too far in one style direction or the other.”
+Visit this website to find local plumbers in Wollongong.

 As for tile, a 3×9-inch slate blue FireClay tile, handmade in California, is the unabashed star and runs the length of one wall, behind the vanity.
 It is softened by the gray-and-white-veined marble tile on the floor and the remainder of the shower walls.
 The blue tile had a long lead time, explains Janelle, and when it finally arrived, it was the first element to go up in the bathroom.